 Captive Insurancekeyboard_arrow_right

 The Cayman Islands remain one of the leading jurisdictions for captive insurance in the world.
-As of Q4 2023, there were 684 Class B, C and D insurance companies licensed in the Cayman Islands, writing approximately US$57.6 billion in premiums and with total assets of US$138.6 billion.
-These numbers are consistent with Cayman’s position as the second largest captive insurance domicile globally and have increased significantly in the past two years, notably with premiums up from US$23 billion and assets rising from US$75 billion in 2021.
+As of Q4 2024, there were 697 Class B, C and D insurance companies licensed in the Cayman Islands, writing approximately US$41.2 billion in premiums and with total assets of US$152.7 billion, cementing Cayman’s position as the second largest captive insurance domicile globally.

 The reinsurance sector has emerged as a significant component of Cayman’s international insurance business in recent years.
-Currently, there are 85 reinsurance companies registered in the Cayman Islands, with total premiums of US$42.7 billion and total assets of US$83 billion.
+As of Q4 2024, there are 100 reinsurance companies registered in the Cayman Islands, with total premiums of US$25.3 billion and total assets of US$93.1 billion.

 Trusts & Foundation Companieskeyboard_arrow_right